Chaulnes station

 Chaulnes is a railway station located in the commune of Chaulnes in the Somme department, France.
 The station is served by TER Hauts-de-France trains from Amiens to Laon.
 Its elevation is 94 m.

 History

-Formerly, the station was also connected to a railway line from Paris-Nord to Cambrai via Saint-Just-en-Chaussée, Montdidier, Chaulnes and Roisel.
-The sections between Saint-Just-en-Chaussée and Roye, and between Péronne and Épehy have been dismantled, and the line has been partly replaced by bus services to Montdidier and Roisel.
+Formerly, the station was also connected to the railway line from Saint-Just-en-Chaussée to Cambrai via Montdidier, Chaulnes and Roisel, itself a diversionary route of the Paris-Nord–Lille line.
+The line was dismantled in stages between 1970 and the 2010s, including the sections on either side of Chaulnes, towards Roye and towards Péronne; only the Cambrai–Douai section remains in operation.
+Part of the former line has been replaced by bus services to Montdidier and Roisel.